 “Jayne’s art is transformative, like her piece ‘Compassion,’ featured in this issue and on permanent display in the Aharonov Alcove.
 The sculpture personifies the intersection of art, science and creativity, displaying beauty of movement and form.
 Her living art holds energy and spontaneity and captures the classical figure, while at the same time transcending it.”

-Written by Julie Bawden Davis, Photographs provided courtesy of Chapman University
+Written by Julie Bawden-Davis, photos provided by Chapman University